Rick-Anderson/Report/GroupTopicVersioning.md

 ## Working locally

 If using DocFX to build locally, the destnation folders for each group can be placed into browser bookmarks to access the content.

-Currently ...
+Currently using the Blazor *Class-libraries* topic:

 * http://localhost:8080/group1/blazor/components/class-libraries.html
 * http://localhost:8080/aspnetcore-3.1-dest/blazor/components/class-libraries.html